-|Permissions to connect to the source and destination databases or file shares.||Server and database login rights.|
+|Connect to the source and destination databases or file shares.||Server and database login rights.|

-|Permission to read data from the source database or file.||SELECT permissions on the source tables and views.|
+|Export or read data from the source database or file.||SELECT permissions on the source tables and views.|

-|Permissions to write data to the destination database or file.||INSERT permissions on the destination tables.|
+|Import or write data to the destination database or file.||INSERT permissions on the destination tables.|

-|CREATE DATABASE or CREATE TABLE permissions.|
+|Create the destination database or file, if applicable.||CREATE DATABASE or CREATE TABLE permissions.|

-|If you want to save the SSIS package created by the wizard, permissions sufficient to save the package to the msdb database or to the file system.||If you want to save the package to SQL Server, permissions sufficient to save the package to the msdb database.|
+|Save the SSIS package created by the wizard, if applicable.||If you want to save the package to SQL Server, permissions sufficient to save the package to the msdb database.|

 For more info about SSIS, see SQL Server Integration Services.

-The Wizard uses the mapping files that are installed by SQL ServerIntegration Services to map data types from one database version or system to another.
+The wizard uses mapping files that are installed by SQL Server Integration Services to map data types from one database system or version to another.
 For example, it can map from SQL Server data types to Oracle data types.
-By default, the mapping files in XML format are installed in the folder C:\Program Files\Microsoft SQL Server\130\DTS\MappingFiles.
+By default, the mapping files in XML format are installed in the following folders.

 If you edit an existing mapping file, or add a new mapping file to the folder, you have to close and reopen the SQL Server Import and Export Wizard or SQL Server Data Tools (SSDT) to load the new or changed mapping file.

 If your business requires different mappings between data types, you can update the mapping files to change the mappings used by the wizard.
 For example, if you want the SQL Server nchar data type to map to the DB2 GRAPHIC data type instead of the DB2 VARGRAPHIC data type when you transfer data from SQL Server to DB2, you can change the nchar mapping in the SqlClientToIBMDB2.xml mapping file to use GRAPHIC instead of VARGRAPHIC.